 4. Depression – you are facing reality, panic begins subsiding, the emotional fog starts clearing, and the loss feels more present and unavoidable.
 This stage may be very isolating, as a person tends to turn inward.

-Feelings: apathy, fear, helplessness, hopelessness, sadness, despair, emptiness, self-destructive thoughts, questioning a reason to go on living, feeling like you don’t belong, pulling away from other’s attempts to touch and comfort you, crying a lot, not caring about things, loneliness, dropping out of social activities, relief (feel free from stress or burden).
+Feelings: apathy, fear, helplessness, hopelessness, sadness, despair, emptiness, self-destructive thoughts, questioning a reason to go on living, feeling like you don’t belong, pulling away from other’s attempts to touch and comfort you, crying a lot, not caring about things, loneliness, dropping out of social activities.

 Physical and Mental Health Issues

-In addition to feelings, there are various mental and physical symptoms, such as difficulty concentrating and making decisions, insomnia or sleeping too much, nightmares, changes in appetite, and being easily shaken by certain sites and sounds.
+In addition to feelings, you may experience various mental and physical symptoms, such as difficulty concentrating and making decisions, insomnia or sleeping too much, nightmares, changes in appetite, and being easily shaken by certain sites and sounds.

 5. Acceptance – a person does not resist the reality of the situation, nor pretends it did not happen, nor tries to make it something different.